wplib/wplib-box/README.md

 Instead of starting with a standard Linux distribution image as a base box &mdash; such as [provided by Ubuntu](https://vagrantcloud.com/ubuntu) &mdash; and then using Puppet, Chef or Ansible to provision the box _**on your computer while running inside**_ of your `Vagrantfile` **we provision and test the box IN ADVANCE**.

-Our **Provision-in-Advance** approach practically eliminates all the hair-pulling and infuriatingly unproductive time trying to solve an obscure provisioning issue for a process you did not build!
-It bypasses all those headaches and saving you tons of time!
+Our **Provision-in-Advance** approach practically eliminates all the hair-pulling and infuriatingly unproductive time trying to solve an obscure provisioning issue in a script that you did not develop and thus know almost nothing about!
+WPLib Box bypasses all those headaches for you and saves you tons of time!

 What this means for you is that the only thing your `Vagrantfile` needs to do is: